MicrosoftDocs/sql-docs/docs/reporting-services/report-data/add-and-verify-a-data-connection-report-builder-and-ssrs.md

     > [!NOTE]
     > This name is saved in the local report definition.
 This name isn't the name of the shared data source on the report server.

 1. Select **Use a shared connection or report model**.
 The list of recently used shared data sources and report models appears.
-To select one from a report server, select **Browse** and browse to the folder on the report server where shared data sources are available.
+To select one from a report server, choose **Browse** and go to the folder on the report server where shared data sources are available.

     :::image type="content" source="../../reporting-services/report-data/media/use-shared-connection-or-report-model.png" alt-text="Screenshot that shows the Data Source Properties dialog box highlighting the Use a shared connection or report model option.":::

-1. Select the shared data source and then select **Open**.
+1. Select the shared data source and then choose **Open**.

 1. Select **OK**.